School Approval Waivers

 Rescheduling Instructional Time

-If an instructional day must be cancelled, a SAU is expected to reschedule that time.
+If an instructional day must be canceled, a SAU is expected to reschedule that time.
 According to Rule Chapter 125, Section 5.01, acceptable methods to reschedule instructional days include the following:

 • Rescheduling or shortening scheduled vacation.